codemanas/cm-blocks-docs/docs/simple-popup-block/index.md

 ![Simple Popup Block Banner](img/popup-block-plugin--banner.jpg)

 ## Introduction
 **Simple Popup Block** plugin is a flexible and user-friendly solution that adds a seamless popup feature to the capability of the WordPress Block Editor.
-This plugin enables users to easily build interesting popups adapted to their unique needs thanks to its user-friendly interface and extensive customization possibilities.
+The plugin enables users to easily build interesting popups adapted to their unique needs thanks to its user-friendly interface and extensive customization possibilities.

 ## Simple Popup Block Features
 - Popup triggers based on time, scroll and click